119th Rifle Division: Operation Typhoon

 The men and women of the division fought well during the rest of the Battle of Moscow, and in the following counteroffensive.
 Beginning on January 8, 1942, 31st Army took part in the Sychevka-Vyasma Offensive Operation, which was planned "to encircle, and then capture or destroy the enemy's entire Mozhaisk - Gzhatsk - Vyasma grouping", that is, what later became known as the Rzhev salient.
 The 119th was one of the spearheads of this thrust behind the German lines, reaching the area near Bely by mid-January.
-The division was recognized for its achievements in this counteroffensive on March 17 when it became the 17th Guards Rifle Division.
+During that month it was transferred to 22nd Army, also in Kalinin Front, and was still under this command on March 17 when it was recognized for its achievements in the counteroffensive by being redesignated as the 17th Guards Rifle Division.

 2nd Formation

 A new 119th Rifle Division was formed on April 21, 1942, in the Kalinin Oblast of the Moscow Military District, based on the 51st Rifle Brigade.